SeanKohlbrenner/Computational-Cancer-Biology/README.md

 ## The Bridge Between Computer Science and Cancer Evolution

+The field of computational cancer biology combines the expertise of computer scientists and cancer researchers to solve, what Beerenwinkel et al. describes is, "one of the biggest biomedical research challenges of our time" (2016).

+But why should computer scientists care?
+I believe that this is one of the greatest opportunities within computer science available to us today.
+Many of us began studying computer science because of a passion for computers and technology and how they can solve any problem we throw at them.
+For me, and many others, this combines two passions: computer science and biology.

 # References

 Beerenwinkel N, Greenman CD, Langergren J (2016) Computational Cancer Biology: An Evolutionary Perspective.
 PLoS Comput Biol 12(2): e1004717.doi:10.1371/journal.pcbi.1004717.

-<sup>This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.<sup>
+<sup>This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.</sup>